-Project ECHO (Extension for Community Healthcare Outcomes) was founded by Dr. Sanjeev Arora at University of New Mexico.
-ECHO originally launched as a way to link a University Hepatitis C specialist to primary care physicians.
-Project ECHO’s mission is to disseminate knowledge and amplify the capacity to provide best practice care to broad geographic areas.
+Dr. Sanjeev Arora founded Project ECHO (Extension for Community Healthcare Outcomes) at the University of New Mexico.
+ECHO was originally launched to link a University Hepatitis C specialist to primary care physicians.
+Project ECHO’s mission is to disseminate knowledge and amplify the capacity to provide best-practice care to broad geographic areas.
 The program facilitates virtual clinics, linking specialists with care providers in local communities through videoconferencing.
 Participants become part of a learning community where they receive mentoring and feedback from specialists as they manage complex patient cases.
-Project ECHO’s success has spread from New Mexico to a national and even international level, with hubs all across the US and even other parts of the world.
-This model enables clinicians who have limited access to sub-specialists to be able to discuss their challenging cases and to garner group feedback on patient management.
+Project ECHO’s success has spread from New Mexico to a national and even international level, with hubs across the US and other parts of the world.
+This model enables clinicians with limited access to sub-specialists to discuss their challenging cases and garner group feedback on patient management.

 How to ECHO and Expand Your Knowledge

-While we have made it easy to participate in an ECHO, it is more than just showing up the day of.
-We ask that every participant commit to the entire ECHO series.
-This typically means eight to twelve ECHO sessions a year, each lasting an hour.
-ECHO sessions are monthly, and are scheduled at the same time each month.
-In addition to your time, every ECHO participant commits to sharing their experience with the group.
+While we at DPH have made it easy to participate in ECHO sessions, it is more than just showing up the day of.
+In addition to your time, every ECHO participant commits to sharing their experience with the group, and we ask that participants commit to the entire ECHO series.
+This typically means eight to twelve ECHO sessions a year, each lasting approximately an hour to an hour and a half.
+ECHO session dates/times vary based on the subject.

 The ECHO clinics below are currently being offered:

 - Coverdell Acute Stroke ECHO

 - Cancer Registry ECHO

 To participate in this or any other DPH ECHO, please visit https://forms.gle/RRGh6AF1zj9D9TMN7